hocuscodus/qed-lang/faq.md

 My name is Martin Savage.
 My background story is pretty common.
 I grew up in [Sainte-Marthe-sur-le-Lac](https://en.wikipedia.org/wiki/Sainte-Marthe-sur-le-Lac,_Quebec) where I had a very happy childhood.
 Then I went to school where I learned to read, write and count.

-I started programming as a young teen and as far as I recall, have done personal research on programming and GUI encoding ever since.
+I started programming as a young teen and as far as I recall, have done personal research on programming and GUI concepts ever since.

 QED is the culmination of this research.
 I started developing it in 2015.